GustavsC/Monocycle-processor/README.md

 # Monocycle Processor
-Monocycle processor in riscv architecture, made in VHDL and running in the GHDL 0.33 environment
+Monocycle processor (32 bits) in riscv architecture, made in VHDL and running in the GHDL 0.33 environment.
+Inspired in the processor LEGv8.
 ## VHDL description of a monocycle processor

-  - Instruction memory and Data memory are not included in VHD files, they are inserted as ram.dat in testbench(completeProcessor_tb.vhd)
+  - Data memory are not included in VHD files, it is inserted as ram.dat in testbench(completeProcessor_tb.vhd)
+  - ram.dat (Data Memory) have 2KiB.
+  - rom.dat (Instruction Memory) have 1 KiB.
   - "Read Data" in "data memory" is inserted directly in the processor through testbench "dmem_dato_in"
   - "Instruction" in "Instruction memory" is inserted directly in the processor through testbench "imem_data_in"